Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

         ([Putterie 20](https://maps.app.goo.gl/BbN6q1R67o6b83rQ8))
         is a subsidiary of the Brewdog group that you can find in many big cities in Europe.

-        Not bad if you are in an urgent need when walking back from the hackathon venue to your hotel in the historic city centre and are in urgent need for some medicine, and it could be an option on Friday noon also if it is too early to leave to the airport but you want to be close to the station as you don't want to carry around your luggage.
+        Not bad if you are in an urgent need for some medicine when walking back from the hackathon venue to your hotel in the historic city centre, and it could be an option on Friday noon also if it is too early to leave to the airport but you want to be close to the station as you don't want to carry around your luggage.